danvergara/dblab/docs/index.md

 ## Overview

-**dblab** is a fast and lightweight interactive terminal based UI application for PostgreSQL, MySQL and SQLite3, written in Go and works on OSX, Linux and Windows machines.

-The main idea behind using Go for backend development is to utilize the ability of the compiler to produce zero-dependency binaries for multiple platforms.

-dblab was created as an attempt to build a very simple and portable application to interact with local or remote PostgreSQL/MySQL/SQLite3 databases.
+dblab is a fast and lightweight interactive terminal based UI application for PostgreSQL, MySQL and SQLite3, written in Go and works on OSX, Linux and Windows machines.
+Main idea behind using Go for backend development is to utilize ability of the compiler to produce zero-dependency binaries for multiple platforms. dblab was created as an attempt to build very simple and portable application to work with local or remote PostgreSQL/MySQL/SQLite3/Oracle/SQL Server databases.

-The key features are:
+## Features

   * Cross-platform support OSX/Linux/Windows 32/64-bit
   * Simple installation (distributed as a single binary)